Fiercefish1/Zigbee-Lock-Manager/README.md

-# Home Assistant integration to Manage Codes on Zigbee Keypad Locks
+# Zigbee Lock Manager
 [![GitHub Release][releases-shield]][releases]
 [![hacs][hacsbadge]][hacs]

-This integration provides the YAML for a dashboard to manage lock codes on Zigbee keypad locks, and creates the helpers and automations behind the UI.
+This Home Assistant integration provides dashboard for managing lock codes on Zigbee keypad locks.
+Installation dynmically creates the helpers, automations, and dashboard YAML, based on the number of codes (slots) the user wants to manage.

 ## Features
 * Generates helers and dashboard cards for each code slot